 - Expect to feel some sadness and pain.
 Allow yourself to feel these feelings and don’t try to cover them up with busyness and fake merriment.
 Don’t be afraid to cry – tears are an important part of the healing process.

 - Take care of yourself.
 Enjoy the special treats of the holiday season, but also remember to eat wholesome, healthy foods, and get at least some exercise each day.
-Allow yourself to say no to requests for social gatherings if you simply don’t feel up to it.
-If being out among holiday shoppers seems overwhelming to you this year, do your shopping online.

 This article was originally published in November 2010 and has been updated.